tdavidcl/ndspmhd-examples/DUST/test3_dustyshock/README-dustyshock.txt

                 psep =   1.000E-04    ! particle separation

  ./1DSPMHD twof-K1000hires.in
- nsplash -p highdrag twof_K1000hires*.dat -y 18 -dev /xw
+ splash -p highdrag twof_K1000hires*.dat -y 18 -dev /xw

  ...but it is more interesting to compare the result with the one-fluid method: